unlock bootloader samsung vaultkeeper

 oem unlock samsung unlock bootloader

-1. It’s now time to enable OEM Unlock on your device that will allow you to carry out the unlocking process.
+1. It’s now time to enable OEM Unlock on your device which will allow you to carry out the unlocking process.

 3. Then tap on Turn on in the confirmation dialog box that appears.